OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 **Provision template** is a YAML formatted file with parameters specifying the new physical resources to be provisioned.
 Contains:

-* header (version, name, configuration playbook, parent template)
+* header (name, configuration playbook, parent template)
 * global default parameters for

   * remote connection (SSH),